 Think through any way to thread empathy and compassion into each statement, reminding callers that you truly care about them and are dedicated to finding a solution to the challenges they are facing.
 And realize that a caring attitude is not only important during an inquiry call, but in every interaction thereafter.
 Your goal should be for your agency to be known as having a culture of warmth: to inquirers, clients, and caregiving staff alike.

-At corecubed, we’re pleased to offer a virtual, 2-hour inquiry management training course to help your team hone skills such as these and improve client conversion and retention rates for your agency.
+At corecubed, we’re pleased to offer a virtual, 2-hour inquiry management training course to help your team hone skills in home care messaging and advertising, and improve client conversion and retention rates for your agency.
 Whether for just one person or your entire staff, our home care inquiry training session will help you better establish yourself as an expert in care solutions, effectively handle objections, and increase your conversion rate with optimal handling of inquiry calls.

 Sign up for an inquiry management training session today!
 For additional sales and marketing strategies for home care agencies, call us any time at 800.370.6580 or contact us online and let us know how we can help.